Sebastian Black is an NZ / British musician who was born in 1996 in Colchester, UK.

 Recent works have included We Dance, We Dance (for CEME Festival 2022, premiered in January 2022 in Tel Aviv, Israel), Scherzo in La Maggiore (for orchestra, premiered by Orchestra Wellington in Te Whanganui-a-Tara / Wellington, NZ, in October 2021), I Heard Nothing But the Roaring Sea (premiered by Hugo Herman Wilson at SmorgasChord in June 2021), The Mosaique of the Aire (commissioned by the Mahler Foundation for Het Concertgebouw’s Mahler Festival 2020), and Grand Pas de Cinq (premiered by Lontano Ensemble and Odaline de la Martinez).
-In 2010, he won the BBC Young Composers’ Competition as one of the youngest ever winners, leading, aged only 14, to the premiere of Kollaps, for clarinet and electronics, at the Royal Albert Hall, London.
+In 2010, he won the BBC Young Composers’ Competition as one of the youngest ever winners, leading to the premiere of Kollaps, for clarinet and electronics, at the Royal Albert Hall, London.

 Forthcoming projects include the postponed premiere of The Mosaique of the Aire, and a new work for cellist Tim Posner at SmorgasChord 2022.

 He is represented on SOUNZ, the Centre for New Zealand Music, Toi te Arapūoru.
 You can view and hire scores from them here.